AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-about-responsive-static-image-library/r-responsive-static-image-library-config-attrib.md

 ## data-mode {#section-97caf43cf5ab4ca8b1b866d8f394a9a4}

-The following two Smart Crop modes are available in AEM 6.4 and higher and Scene7 Viewers 5.9 and higher:
+The following two Smart Crop modes are available in AEM 6.4 and higher and Dynamic Media Viewers 5.9 and higher:

 * **Manual** - user-defined breakpoints and corresponding Image Service commands are defined within an attribute in the image element.
 * **Smart Crop** - computed smart crop renditions are automatically retrieved from the delivery server.
 The best rendition is selected using the runtime size of the image element.